Skip to main content

 How the Caddyfile Template Works

 The Caddyfile is a template.
 At startup, the Caddy entrypoint script replaces APP_DOMAIN with your configured domain and # TLS_DIRECTIVE with the appropriate TLS configuration based on your setup (self-signed, custom certificates, or Let's Encrypt).
+When using a domain name, the template includes two server blocks: one for the main application and one for the docs. subdomain.
+When using an IP address, the docs block is automatically removed.
 You do not need to edit the Caddyfile directly.

 Step 6: Create the Caddy Entrypoint Script